CERT-Polska/training-mwdb/source/part-3.md

 $ # playground-specific: copy local config to cwd
 $ cp config/karton.ini karton.ini

+$ # temporary fix - karton-autoit-ripper was broken by a downstream change
+$ # and we noticed a day before giving a training :)
+$ pip install malduck==4.4.1   # this will update malduck to fixed version
 $ karton-autoit-ripper
 [2021-04-11 17:19:57,867][INFO] Service karton.autoit-ripper started
 ```